How The World Is Reacting To Trump Recognizing Jerusalem As Israel's Capital

 President Trump's plan to recognize Jerusalem as Israel's capital and begin the process to relocate the U.S. Embassy from Tel Aviv to Jerusalem — has prompted warnings of violence and concern that the move will scuttle any chance at advancing peace efforts.

 Since 1995, when Congress passed a law ordering the U.S. Embassy to be moved to Jerusalem, successive presidents have issued a series of six-month waivers to forestall the move.
+While Trump is expected to sign another six-month waiver, he is asking the State Department to begin laying the groundwork for a shift to Tel Aviv.

 During the 2016 campaign, Trump promised to allow the embassy to be moved, and on Monday, he allowed a deadline for the next waiver to expire.
 The White House told reporters on Tuesday that the president would officially recognize Jerusalem as the capital in a speech on Wednesday.
 The actual establishment of a U.S. Embassy compound in Jerusalem would likely take years.

-"The status of Jerusalem is probably the most combustible issue in the long-running Israeli-Palestinian conflict," As NPR's Larry Kaplow and Camila Domonoske have reported.
+"The status of Jerusalem is probably the most combustible issue in the long-running Israeli-Palestinian conflict," NPR's Larry Kaplow and Camila Domonoske have reported.
 "The city is sacred in Christianity, Islam and Judaism.
 Disputes there have prompted violence and protests not just in the Israeli-occupied Palestinian territories but around the Middle East."

 Security 🚨 Message for US 🇺🇸 Citizens ⬇️ pic.twitter.com/NCXhVK7daD— USCGJerusalem (@USCGJerusalem) December 5, 2017